Curriculum Development Awards for COIL

 Application Deadlines and Instructions

-- Faculty who previously received a Curriculum Development Award for COIL are eligible to apply for a COIL Repeated Course – Curriculum Development Award.
-The application deadline for a repeat award is July 15, 2022 for Fall 2022 or Spring 2023 courses.
+- Faculty who previously received a Curriculum Development Award for COIL are eligible to apply for repeated funding.
+The application deadline for a repeat award is November 30, 2022 for Spring 2023 and Summer 2023 courses.
+Submit now!

 - Faculty should indicate on the application form if seeking support for a graduate student.

 - Faculty can be from any UNC-Chapel Hill college or school (if course is co-taught, award will be split between the faculty members).

 - Courses must be 3 or more credits and can be at the undergraduate or graduate level.

 - If faculty are applying for student support, the selected student must be a full-time, degree-seeking UNC-Chapel Hill student at the graduate level.

 - Faculty who integrate COIL activities within their course for a second semester are eligible to apply for the COIL Repeated Course Award.
 That award is only for faculty who have previously received the Curriculum Development Award and are repeating the same course with the same partner(s).

 Applications are reviewed by a committee consisting of the associate vice provost for global affairs, the COIL faculty fellow, the COIL program manager and the award administrator.
 The committee sends recommended applications to the vice provost for global affairs for approval.
 Applications are evaluated on the following criteria: